6,543 Undergraduate Students (fall 2022)

 Amount of a student’s demonstrated financial need met by Duke

-Amount of Duke students that receive some form of financial aid
+Amount of Duke students that typically receive some form of financial aid

 Operating Revenues, Operating Expenditures